conan-io/docs/tutorial/creating_packages/other_types_of_packages/header_only_packages.rst

         def package_info(self):
             # For header-only packages, libdirs and bindirs are not used
-            # so it's recommended to set those as empty.
+            # so it's necessary to set those as empty.
             self.cpp_info.bindirs = []
             self.cpp_info.libdirs = []